Kranok94/VIC-Validity-Index-Python-Weka/README.md

   $ pip3 install weka
   ```

-> An alternative of sklearn can be used which is h2o4gpu which has almost the same libraries as sklearn but it is able to execute certain functions on a GPU. **Note: Requires Python 3.6.**
+> An alternative of sklearn can be used which is h2o4gpu which has almost the same libraries as sklearn but it is able to execute certain functions on a GPU. **Note: This library requires Python 3.6.**
   - https://github.com/h2oai/h2o4gpu

 **Implementation**